Saving for Your Child’s Education: 529 College Savings Plans

 Families reported paying $30,017, on average, for higher education in the academic year 2019–20, according to Sallie Mae’s 2020 “How America Pays for College” report conducted by Ipsos.
 Throughout a student’s (typically) four-year university career, those costs can accumulate dramatically.

-Parents who would like their child to attend college should start saving as early as possible.
+Parents who would like their children to attend college should start saving as early as possible.
 Many parents start saving once the baby arrives or soon before, but adults who know they want to have children can start setting aside money as soon as they make that decision.
-A 529 college savings plan is one of the easiest and best options for parents to save for college: It’s tax-free and can be used for qualified educational expenses for any of your children — even first cousins — up to age 28.
+A 529 college savings plan is one of the easiest and best options for parents to save for college: It’s tax-free and can be used for qualified educational expenses for any of your children — even first cousins.

 A 529 is a tax-advantaged college savings plan sponsored by all 50 states and the District of Columbia.
 It comes in two forms: Prepaid tuition plans and education savings plans.
 In the academic year 2019-20, 37% of families used a college savings account like a 529, up from 21% in 2018-19, according to Sallie Mae’s 2020 “How America Pays for College” report conducted by Ipsos.